-The Place of Obedience in Jewish Culture
+The Place of Obedience in the Sources of Jewish Culture

 Abstract

 In the past year, against the background of the Covid-19 epidemic, it is evident that civil disobedience is on the rise in Israeli society.
 While civil disobedience preserves the boundaries of discourse and democracy, it also poses a real danger to society’s existence.
-The attitude to civil disobedience differs from society to society, and it is related to the core values that characterize the relevant culture.
+Attitudes to civil disobedience differ from society to society and are related to the core values that characterize the relevant culture.
 For this reason, the attitude to obedience or disobedience in Israeli society needs to be examined with respect to the religious roots of Jewish culture.

 In this article, I examine the attitude to the issue of obedience in the formative texts of Jewish culture.
 Revealing the religious past of the culture enables a reevaluation of values and stances.